 Shinto is the religion indigenous to Japan, which places beliefs in the kami (神, かみ) that inhabit all things, from animals to mountains.
 Kami may be translated as “god” or “spirit,” but those words don’t quite cover the essence of what kami are.
 They are natural forces that inspire a sense of awe and reverence which can manifest in places, things or even people.

 Shrines are built to house and worship kami, and it is here that rituals of worship and offerings are made to these deities.
 Priests and miko (巫女, みこ, shrine maidens) are the ones who traditionally carry out these rituals and care for the shrines.

 Rather than an organized religion with strict doctrines and holy texts, Shinto is more of a set of customs and traditions.

 Buddhism was imported to Japan via the Korean kingdom of Baekje.
-In short, Buddhism encompasses a variety of spiritual paths that all seek to release an individual from earthly suffering and the cycle of rebirth by attaining enlightenment.
+In short, Buddhism encompasses a variety of spiritual paths that seek to release an individual from earthly suffering and the cycle of rebirth by attaining enlightenment.

 Initially, Buddhism was embraced by the ruling class of Japan before eventually gaining acceptance among the common people.
-Buddhism and its teachings spread across the country, with grand temples being built and monks traveling to China for study.
+Buddhism and its teachings spread across the country, with grand temples being built and monks traveling to China to study.